Last update - May 16th 2014

-Using the list below for the 23 different cabbage nutrition entries in our Potassium database, the highest amount of Potassium is in Cabbage, japanese style, fresh, pickled which contains 853 mg of Potassium per 100g.
+Using the list below for the 23 different cabbage nutrition entries in our database, the highest amount of Potassium is found in Cabbage, japanese style, fresh, pickled which contains 853 mg of Potassium per 100g.
 The lowest amount of Potassium is in Cabbage, napa, cooked which in 100g contains 87 mg of Potassium.

-The median value of Potassium is in Cabbage, common (danish, domestic, and pointed types), stored, raw which in 100g contains 246 mg of Potassium.
-The average amount of Potassium in 100g of cabbage, based on the list below is 268.13 mg of Potassium.
+The median value of Potassium is found in Cabbage, common (danish, domestic, and pointed types), stored, raw which in 100g contains 246 mg of Potassium.
+The average amount of Potassium contained in 100g of cabbage, based on the list below is 268.13 mg of Potassium.

 From the Potassium content in cabbage list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each cabbage item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Cabbage, japanese style, fresh, pickled.
 The item can be scaled by quantites in g, oz or typical serving sizes.